Typically, we don't lose people because kihon gets too hard. Or because they take one too many kote to the ribs.

 Of course, some club leaders hear “autonomy” and immediately picture chaos.
 The dojo has always been a place where sensei-knows-best, and loosening that grip can feel like inviting trouble.
 The fear is that if we let students have too much say, half the group will be improvising drills, the basics will start slipping through the cracks, and Brian will be pitching “extreme suburi” with a shinai taped to each hand.

+But autonomy isn’t about losing control, and ownership doesn't mean anarchy.
+This is about framing control differently.
+You build the frame, and they find their path inside it.
+You decide the parameters, and they decide how to wrestle with them.
 And the truth is, the more autonomy students feel inside that structure, the more fiercely they’ll commit to it.
 Because it’s no longer just your dojo they train at.
 (Or your sessions that they survive.)
 Rather, it’s their dojo.
 And they’re building themselves into it.

 It’s a bit like planting a seed under heavy soil.
 You water it.
 You tend it.
 You hope.